 - Deranged Animation: It was The Sixties after all.
 Many people mistakenly think this trope started during this era, which is not the case.

 - Dork Age: In full swing with many established franchises at this point in time.

 - Everybody Do the Endless Loop

 Everyone else: Ahahahahahaha! *iris out on Scooby's face, occasionally with a wink*

 - Expy: If a character was popular and successful during that era another cartoon show will make a character very similar to that character.

-- The 70s took the Expy concept and applied it to entire shows.
-Half the Saturday morning cartoons in the 70s can be summed up as "Scooby Doo, but instead of a dog they have ..."
+- Follow the Leader: Half the Saturday morning cartoons in the '70snote can be summed up as "Scooby Doo, but instead of a dog they have…"